Breast reduction in Paris: Treatment, prices and before and after effects

 A hematoma or blood clot may occur on the evening of the operation but this is extremely rare.

-What is the post-operative care?
+Breast reduction: What is the post-operative care after surgery?

 Post-operative care is relatively simple.